 At Carle, we believe the clinical trials of today will become the therapies of the future.
 For more than 30 years, we’ve advanced medicine by offering our patients access to treatment options including access to high-quality clinical trials.
 Our commitment is to bring this life-changing research to you through the disease prevention, detection and treatment in clinical studies.
 We hope that providing you with this information will encourage meaningful conversations as you consider if being a part of a clinical study is right for you.

 Participation in Carle clinical trials is completely voluntary.
-If you are interested in taking part in a clinical trial, please contact your physician or Carle Research at (844) 37-RESEARCH (844-377-3732).
+If you're interested in taking part in a clinical trial, please contact your doctor or Carle Research at (844) 377-3732.

 Clinical trials, or studies, are a form of research that involves people like you.
 This research intends to answer specific questions involving medications, medical devices or new ways of using known treatments.
 Clinical trials do not replace primary health care.
 Instead, a patient's healthcare provider works closely with the research team to ensure medications or treatments do not conflict with the study.
 When you volunteer to take part in a clinical research study, you help doctors and researchers learn more about disease and advance research in ways that will improve care well beyond your own.